"Detect" API Responses

 The hardware and software types have a "main" type, and then a "sub" type (The Hardware has two sub types, for even more specific detection, where possible.)

 If your visitor is using one of the major browsers, we'll check if their web browser is up to date, and let you know here.
-If they are out of date, you can prompt them to update; We include what the latest version number is, how long ago it was released (some of our customers only like to alert their users about being out of date if the latest version was released more than 24 or 48 hours ago...), and we've provided links to our guides on updating the various web browsers for your convenience.
+If they are out of date, you can prompt them to update; We include what the latest version number is, how long ago it was released (some of our customers only like to alert their users about being out of date if the latest version was released more than a few days ago...), and we've provided links to our guides on updating the various web browsers for your convenience.

 Pro and Enterprise tier accounts will get access to the risks response key.
 The risks key contains lists which help you identify the types of risks that we can identify in that request to your site.